Athlete's Body Marks: How to Fade Friction Spots, Chafing Marks & Sports Scars

 High-Risk Areas by Sport

-Cycling: Groin/saddle area, inner thighs, under shorts waistband, hands (glove friction).
+Cycling: Groin/saddle area, inner thighs, waistband, hands.

 Team Sports: Equipment contact points, shin guards, helmet straps, anywhere pads rub.